School Committee - October 11, 2023

 In FY22, the prior finance director did calculate indirect costs for food service.

-It was found during the audit of this in the spring of April of 2023, when DESE came on and audited the FY22 food service program, that the
+It was found during the audit of this, in the spring of April of 2023, when DESE came on and audited the FY22 food service program, that the indirect costs were not calculated correctly.

-Indirect costs were not calculated correctly and there were issues with the indirect costs.
+And there were issues with, with the indirect costs.

 Oh, can I, I'm so sorry, Shauna and Adam, I just want one more question, which is, could you talk a little bit about the issue of the transfers?

-So the transfers for the end of the year, we do a final budget cleanup over the summer after all of the expenditures and purchase orders are finalized.
+So the transfers, for the end of the year, we do, we do a final budget cleanup over the summer, after all of the expenditures and purchase orders are finalized.

 No.